MiletaA/Linux-Customization-Guide/README.md

 ### Sway

+Sway is a tiling Wayland compositor and a drop-in replacement for the i3 window manager, but with support for Wayland instead of X11.
+It offers a similar configuration syntax and feature set to i3, making it easy for i3 users to transition to a Wayland environment.
+Sway is lightweight, efficient, and highly configurable, providing a seamless and resource-friendly experience.

+### Bspwm

+Bspwm (Binary Space Partitioning Window Manager) is a tiling window manager that represents windows as the leaves of a binary tree.
+It is highly configurable and scriptable, using a simple command-line interface to control window arrangement and behavior.
+Bspwm does not handle keyboard inputs or other features found in a full desktop environment, so it is often used with additional tools like sxhkd for keybindings and lemonbar for status bars.

+### XMonad

+XMonad is a tiling window manager for X11, written in Haskell.
+It is known for its minimalism, extensibility, and stability.
+XMonad's configuration is done using Haskell, allowing users to create powerful and flexible customizations.
+It also features a built-in status bar (Xmobar) and support for multi-monitor setups.

+### i3

+i3 is a popular, lightweight, and highly configurable tiling window manager for X11.
+It provides efficient window management with a simple and easy-to-understand configuration syntax. i3 supports multi-monitor setups, horizontal and vertical window splitting, and customizable keybindings.
+The i3status or i3blocks packages can be used to provide a customizable status bar.

+### dwm

+dwm (Dynamic Window Manager) is a minimalist and dynamic tiling window manager for X11, developed by the creators of the suckless.org project.
+It is designed to be simple, fast, and highly efficient, with its entire source code being just around 2000 lines.
+Configuration of dwm is done by editing its source code and recompiling, which encourages users to understand and modify the code to suit their preferences.

 ## Package Helpers

 Package helpers are tools that help users manage software packages on a Linux system.
 They can automate tasks like searching for and installing packages, managing dependencies, and updating the system.
 AUR helpers are a type of package helper that specifically deal with packages from the Arch User Repository (AUR).